raspberrypilearning/stress-ball/en/step_3.md

 --- task ---
 Draw two eyes.

-If you are using a mouse or trackpad, hold down the left button and drag until the circle is the size and shape that you want.
+If you are using a mouse or trackpad, hold down the left button and drag until the circle is the size and shape that you want, then release the button.

 ![screenshot](images/balls-eyes.png)